MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Remove-AzureRmVM.md

 # Remove-AzureRmVM

 ## SYNOPSIS
-Removes a virtual machine from azure_2.
+Removes a virtual machine from Azure.

 ## SYNTAX